A topic from the subject of Organic Chemistry in Chemistry.

 1. Measure 10 ml of hydrogen peroxide solution into each test tube.

-• Accurately measuring the time provides quantitative data on the rate of the reaction.
+• Accurately measuring and recording the time and volume of oxygen (or qualitative observations) provides quantitative and qualitative data on the rate of the reaction.
+The more data points the better.

-• The experiment highlights the specificity of enzymes, as catalase catalyzes the decomposition of hydrogen peroxide but not water.
+• The experiment highlights the specificity of enzymes; catalase only catalyzes the decomposition of hydrogen peroxide (2H₂O₂ → 2H₂O + O₂).

 Share on: